How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • List of divisible property;

-• List of things passing into the possession of the wife and husband;
+• List of things that pass into the possession of the wife and husband;

-• An indication that the property has not been seized or otherwise restricted;
+• An indication that the property is not subject to seizure or other restrictions;

 • Effective date;